-An FY 2013 study of the existing dry potassium permanganate feed system recommended relocation of the permanent feed system from the WTP to the two raw water reservoirs, Cane Creek Reservoir and University Lake, in order to increase contact times.
+A FY 2013 study of the existing dry potassium permanganate feed system recommended relocation of the permanent feed system from the WTP to the two raw water reservoirs, Cane Creek Reservoir and University Lake, in order to increase contact times.
 Furthermore, the study concluded that liquid sodium permanganate feed systems would be more economical and safer than equivalent dry potassium permanganate feed systems.
 The Cane Creek Reservoir permanganate facility was completed in FY 2018.

-Design and permitting of a new permanganate facility at University Lake began in FY 2019 was complete in FY 2021, with construction funded for FY 2023 and FY 2024.
+Design and permitting of a new permanganate facility at University Lake began in FY 2019, was complete in FY 2021, construction started in FY 2023 and is expected to be complete in FY 2024.
 The new facility will include a chemical storage tank and containment area, a chemical storage and feed building, metering pumps, auxiliary building systems, and associated site, electrical, and piping improvements.